 An in-depth look at transactional data is irreplaceable

 This data can be transformed into information that allows users to gain a deeper understanding of both the internal and external factors driving company performance.
-Whether you are a buyer looking to expose significant risks in a potential acquisition or a seller trying to correctly position a company for sale, a profitability assessment can provide insights into trends that unlock real value.
+Whether you are a buyer looking to expose significant risks or untouched profitability opportunities in a potential acquisition, or a seller trying to correctly position a company for sale, a profitability assessment can provide insights into trends that could unlock real value.

 Prior to the practice of using data analytics to investigate transactional data, potential buyers would review profit and loss statements and trial balances without the detailed understanding of what areas of the company were performing and where there were weaknesses.
 Using data analytics, buyers and sellers alike can delve into the data in order to answer questions in ways they have never been able to before, like:

 - What customers are we at risk of losing?

 - What is the real customer retention rate?

 - Why are certain geographic markets underperforming?

 - What is our current ZIP code footprint?